UMD-DRASTIC/drastic-deploy/README.md

 #### Pre-requisites

--- Install Ansible and GIT
+-- Install Ansible and GIT on the host from which you are installing ( not the target).

 ```
 sudo apt-get install software-properties-common